After a relationship ended, I needed clarity. Writing became the way I found it.

 It’s a record.

-A record of what happens when:
+A record of what the dynamic felt like to me when:

 They include: